jasoon-chen/jasoon-chen/README.md

 # Jason Chen—@jasoon-chen
-Junior at the University of Southern California studying Computer Engineering and Computer Science.
+Junior at the University of Southern California studying Computer Science.
+Currently pursuing an accelerated master's degree.
 - Currently living in Los Angeles, California
 - Interested in robotic manipulation and humanoids